Based in Hamburg, Germany

 After her ship crash-landed on a remote, snow-covered planet, the Replika Elster is looking for her missing crew member.
 In her search she wanders through the ruins of a seemingly abandoned underground labor camp, surreal visions of cosmic horror, and flashbacks to a past that isn't hers.
 As the lines between reality and dream blur, Elster has to venture into the depths below the planet's surface to learn what has happened to her and why - but mysterious encoded radio signals and a Replika with dark intentions are not the only obstacles she has to overcome along the way.

-Inspired by classics of the genre like Resident Evil and Silent Hill, the gameplay of Signalis is a love-letter to the golden era of survival horror.
+Inspired by classics of the genre like Silent Hill and Resident Evil, the gameplay of Signalis is a love-letter to the golden era of survival horror.
 Central to the game is its unsettling mood and multilayered story.
 To advance in the game, the player has to solve various puzzles by breaking codes, using radio signals or by combining objects.
 Combat is only a last resort since ammunition is scarce and enemies are not easily defeated, so players must carefully choose when to fight and when to run.

 Signalis started out as the very first digital game that rose-engine developed.
 The first prototype looked very different - it was a 2D side-scroller in a much lower resolution.
 Many iterations and a Bachelor thesis later it has evolved into a top-down third-person survival horror experience using low-poly 3D models and 2D sprites to create fluid animations blended with a pixel-perfect look.